TheGreymanShow/vertical-pod-autoscaler-operator/README.md

 ## Solution Concept

 ### 1. GitOps Workflow
-GitOps approach to Continuous Delivery on Kubernetes is to continuously monitor the cluster's actual state and if it deviates from the desired state, it takes action to correct it.
+GitOps approach to Continuous Deployment on Kubernetes is to continuously monitor the cluster's actual state and if it deviates from the desired state, it takes action to correct it.
 This uses Git repositories as a single source of truth to deliver infrastructure as code.

 In this project, we are enabling the configuration of VPA through GitOps.
 The following diagram roughly explains how our workflow will be utilizing GitOps: